01micko/bunsen-netinstall/README.md

+EXPERIMENTAL
+This "Carbon" branch is for development and testing purposes.
+Do not use it if you want to guarantee a working system!

-This is a collection of files intended to install a close approximation of BunsenLabs Linux on a basic command-line-only Debian Bookworm system.
+This is a collection of files intended to install a close approximation of BunsenLabs Linux on a basic command-line-only Debian Trixie system.

 Bug reports are very welcome!
 Please visit the bunsenlabs forums: https://forums.bunsenlabs.org/viewforum.php?id=14